IronFox/AVS/README.md

 	This prevents endless strings of voice lines that are no longer relevant when they finally play.
 9) The drive system is simplified and now enforced.
 AVS does not instantiate a drive on its own and requires the client vehicle to consider this.
 10) AVS provides the sound source system used by the Echelon out of the box.
 This allows placing spatial sound sources that behave mostly naturally.
+11) AVS provides code-documentation along side the exported dll.
+It aspires to document as much as possible in code.
+	Much of the added documentation of original VF code comes from Github Copilot, however, and may not be accurate.
+	Added functionality has manually written documentation and should be accurate.